ColdBread/coldbread.github.io/about.md

 ___

-Our project is a brand new audition software for small business
+Our project is a brand new audition software for small business.
+We will give you more information in new posts.
+Stay tuned!

 ### Contact us